EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Work/Productivity/Your Brain at Work.md

 # 🎨 Impressions
 I quite liked it and felt it was a good overview of how the different ways the brain.
 It was a nice summary of the current status of the science of the brain and performance.
 It contained a lot of interesting insights about the brain and how it might lead you down some slippery paths.

-## How I Discovered It
-I read about the book in a blog post, but cannot remember which one, unfortunately.

-## Who Should Read It?
-I think everyone who is interested in neuroscience and performance in work, relationships, and focus would have great use of this.

-# ☘️ How the Book Changed Me
 I think I will return to the book a lot more and try to incorporate science in order to perform better in all aspects of my life.
 Especially, how I can distance myself from petty impulses and emotions and become a better person.

 # ✍️ My Top  Quotes